-\end{lem} \begin{proof} For the case $\dim(S)=1$, we can take $V=S$ and take $\SA$ to be a N\'eron model of $A/K$ over $S$ and $\SA^0$ to be its identity component.
-In general, if $\dim(S)>1$, the N\'eron model of $A$ over $S$ might not exist.
-The idea is that extending $A$ to a N\'eron model over $\Spec \SSO_{S,s}$ for all $s\in S^1$, then spreads out.
-Since a N\'eron model of an abelian variety over a DVR is of finite type, therefore a N\'eron model of $A$ over $\Spec \SSO_{S,s}$ can spread out to a smooth group scheme of finite type over an open neighborhood of $s\in S^1$.
-There exists a regular open dense subscheme $U$ of $S$ such that $A$ extends to an abelian scheme $\SA_U\lra U$.
-By \cite[Thm.
-3.3]{Kel1}, $\SA_U \lra U$ is a Neron model of $A$ over $U$.
-Since $S^1-U$ is finite, therefore we can glue Neron models of $A$ over $\Spec \SSO_{S,s}$ for all $s\in S^1-U $ with $\SA_U\lra U$ to get a smooth commutative group scheme $\SA$ of finite type over some open subset $V$ that contains $S^1$ satisfying the condition (i).
-For each $s \in S^1-U$, by removing the closure of the complement of the identity component of $\SA_s$, we get an open subscheme $\SA^0$ of $\SA$, then shrink $V$, this subscheme becomes an open subgroup scheme.
-Since $\SA_s/\SA^0_s$ is finite etale over $k(s)$.
-Taking $Y=V-U$, by shrinking $V$, we will show that the quotient $\SA_Y/\SA_Y^0$ exists and is finite etale over $Y$.
+\end{lemma} \begin{proof} For the case $\dim(S)=1$, we can take $V=S$ and take $\sA$ to be a N\'eron model of $A/K$ over $S$ and $\sA^0$ to be its identity component.
+In general, if $\dim(S)>1$, the N\'eron model of $A$ over $S$ need not exist.
+The idea is that extending $A$ to a N\'eron model over $\Spec(\sO_{S,s}) $ for all $s\in S^1$, then spread out.
+Since a N\'eron model of an abelian variety over a discrete valuation ring is of finite type, a N\'eron model of $A$ over $\Spec(\sO_{S,s})$ can spread out to a smooth group scheme of finite type over an open neighborhood of $s\in S^1$.
+There exists a regular open dense subscheme $\sY$ of $S$ such that $A$ extends to an abelian scheme $\sA_\sY\rightarrow \sY$.
+By \cite[Thm.\,3.3]{Keller_2016}, $\sA_\sY \rightarrow \sY$ is a N\'eron model of $A$ over $\sY$.
+Since $S^1-\sY$ is finite, we can glue N\'eron models of $A$ over $\Spec( \sO_{S,s})$ for all $s\in S^1-\sY $ with $\sA_\sY\rightarrow \sY$ to get a smooth commutative group scheme $\sA$ of finite type over some open subset $V$ that contains $S^1$ satisfying the condition (i).
+For each $s \in S^1-\sY$, by removing the closure of the complement of the identity component of $\sA_s$, we get an open subscheme $\sA^0$ of $\sA$, then shrink $V$, this subscheme becomes an open subgroup scheme since $\sA_s/\sA^0_s$ is finite \'etale over $ K$.
+Taking $Y=V-\sY$, by shrinking $V$, we will show that the quotient $\sA_Y/\sA_Y^0$ exists and is finite \'etale over $Y$.
 Let $s\in Y\cap S^1$.
 There is an exact sequence